fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

 # Performing a Standard Analysis

-The standard analysis is meant to analyse raw data files (either from the telescope or from MC Simulations) to identify and parametrize images of air showers.
+The standard analysis is meant to analyse raw data files (either from the telescope, called "observations", or from MC Simulations, called "simulations") to identify and parametrize images of air showers.
 The calculated parameters can be used used afterwards to perform the gamma-hadron classification, energy reconstruction, and the directional reconstruction.